pz-even/event_image_deblur_denoise/README.md

 ![DEMO](./imgs/demo2.png)

 ## Implementation
-Before start, please take a quick look at the uploaded good and failed samples in the `data` and `results` folders.
+Before start, take a look at the uploaded good and failed samples in the `data` and `results` folders.
 ### Preparation
-1. Put your image file and its corresponding event data in the folder specified by `configs.data` in `demo.m` (default: `data`).
+1. Put your image file and its event data in the folder set by `configs.data` in `demo.m` (default: `data`).
 2. The event data must be in `.mat` and with `t, x, y, p` entries.

 ### Run